wvengen/LGIportal/AUTHENTICATION.md

 Some authsource entries may need some extra attention.
 To enable Google as authentication source, the `openid` module needs to be enabled in SimpleSAMLphp by creating the (empty) file `modules/openid/enable` in the SimpleSAMLphp codebase.
-Then email attribute should be requested from `authsources.php`:
+Then the email attribute should be requested from `authsources.php`:

 ```php
 <?php